 I started with various salt concentrations.
 Salt drops the freezing point of water as does propylene glycol and alcohol as well.
 I made up batched of the various mixtures in 500ml bottled (bottled water).
-Conceivably, you can make your diy ice pack with bottled water containers as well!
+Conceivably, you can make your homemade ice pack with bottled water containers as well!
 Ultimately, I chose a different method, but will cover that later.

 Each of these mixtures was frozen for a minimum of 24 hours.
 The freezer I have is good to -5°F so the packs I made up had a chance to freeze to the coldest possible point in my experiments.
 Next, I tested each of these mixtures over a 24 hour period.
 I used a remote thermostat in a cooler and a GoPro set for time lapse.
 This way I could record and graph each of the mixtures temperature over a 24 hour period.

 That date was entered into a spreadsheet and graphed.
 The results let me to one mixture that performed better than the others.
-The alcohol mix was the coldest mix.
+The alcohol (rum not rubbing alcohol) mix was the coldest mix.
 However, it warmed up much faster than the some of the other mixtures.
 The Propylene Glycol looked extremely promising since it was the second coldest and lasted for a decent amount of time.
 I decided to test Hydrophilic Polymers in this run as well.
 Although they look good on the chart, the volume used was large compared to other mixtures.
 As a result, we can ignore this for now.

 On to Phase Two!